kokkos/kokkos-core-wiki/docs/source/API/containers/ScatterView.rst

     .. cppkokkos:type:: data_type_info

-        DuplicatedDataType, a newly created DataType that has a new runtime dimension which becomes the largest-stride dimension, from the given View DataType.
+        DuplicatedDataType, a newly created DataType with a new runtime dimension that becomes the largest-stride dimension from the given View DataType.

     .. cppkokkos:type:: internal_data_type